Other pages in this section

 Simplified diagram of the digestive system

-A colostomy is an opening created in the colon (the large intestine),3 diverting it outside the body, often on the left hand side of the abdomen.
+A colostomy is an opening created in the colon (the large intestine - labelled as 3 on the diagram),3 diverting it outside the body, often on the left hand side of the abdomen.
+Colostomies vary in size and positioning but generally resemble a rosebud shape and colour, as the lining of the intestine is very similar to the lining of your mouth.

 Colostomies can be permanent or temporary.
 Permanent colostomies can be needed if you have an obstruction or growth of some sort in the colon or rectum, accidental injury or if you have a severe case of inflammatory bowel disease.
 Temporary colostomies are usually needed if the intestine needs to rest or heal for a period of time – this could be because of accidental injury, or diverticular diseases where waste matter gets trapped in the intestine and causes inflammation, pain or bleeding.